-Activity Sixteen: Public Authorities Purpose: To understand how public authorities benefit the state and its residents while contributing to state debt.
-Materials: New York State Government (Robert B. Ward, 2nd ed., 2006) Chapter Eleven - State Debt and Public Authorities Directions: Use the above materials and any other resources to help you answer the following questions.
+Activity Sixteen: Public Authorities

+To understand how public authorities benefit the state and its residents while contributing to state debt.

+New York State Government (Robert B. Ward, 2nd ed., 2006) Chapter Eleven - State Debt and Public Authorities a b.

+Use the above materials and any other resources to help you answer the following questions.
 If your teacher allows, you may work with a partner to complete these activities.
 Use additional paper if needed, or put your information in your course notebook.

 1. List the four conditions under which New York may borrow money, according to the state Constitution (p.
+281):

-281): a b c d 2.
-What is a pubic authority ?
+2. What is a pubic authority?
 Explain how it is different from a state agency.

 3. Identify two reasons why public authorities are so important to New York State government (p.
 283).

-Activity Sixteen: Public Authorities 4.
-From what sources do public authorities receive money to operate (p.
+4. From what sources do public authorities receive money to operate (p.
 286)?

 5. Name five public authorities in existence today and describe how each benefits the state (pp. 287-290).

-Public Authority Function - what it does 6.
-How are public a attack on the World authorities involved in rebuilding lower Manhattan following the Trade Center?
-7. How do public a uthorities affect state debt (money the state owes)?
+Public Authority Function - what it does

+6. How are public authorities involved in rebuilding lower Manhattan following the attack on the World Trade Center?

+7. How do public authorities affect state debt (money the state owes)?